 Let’s start by running the numbers: four decks, 66 metres and an impressive 1,200GT, Admiral’s latest construction is a vision of forward-thinking yacht design and life afloat.
 Born from a partnership between Italian shipyard Admiral and the Burgess New Construction Team, the Admiral GC Force 66 presents a rare opportunity to join a project in the early stages of construction and is offered for sale through Burgess.
 What’s more, with delivery in 2023, it’s an appealing option for prospective owners looking for a ready-to-go concept with a shorter lead time than a custom build.

-For Sale: Why Admiral’s Latest 66 Metre Project is a Force to Reckon With
+For Sale: Why Admiral’s latest 66m project is a force to reckon with

 The design is led by an emphasis on open spaces and connecting the interior with its surrounding seascape.
 Built in steel and aluminium, it features clean lines interrupted by a striking two-storey glass midsection, effortlessly fusing indoor and outdoor living.